Architectural Order

 I. Condition

-Architecture within the Domain operates as a condition of continuity.
+Architecture within the Domain is a condition of continuity.

-It functions as a structural instrument of institutional order.
+It is a structural instrument of institutional order.

 Built form is integrated into a cumulative structure that endures beyond individual tenure.

-The Institutional Seat establishes the architectural axis of the Domain.
+The Institutional Seat establishes the architectural order of the Domain.

-Form, materiality, proportion, and implantation are resolved in relation to it.
+Form, implantation, and occupation are ordered in relation to the Seat.

 III.
 Discipline